Hotmoka/hotmoka/README.md

-If you turn off your Hotmoka node based on Tendermint, its state remains saved inside the `chain` directory: the `chain/blocks` subdirectory is where Tendermint stores the blocks of the chain; while `chain/store` is where the Tendermint app for smart contracts in Takamaka stores its state, consisting of the storage objects created in blockchain.
+If you turn off your Hotmoka node based on Tendermint, its state remains saved inside the `chain` directory: the `chain/blocks` subdirectory is where Tendermint stores the blocks of the chain; while `chain/store` contains the Xodus database, consisting of the storage objects created in blockchain.
 Later, you can resume the node from that state, by typing:

 ```shell